Blightmud/Blightmud/resources/help/settings.md

 # Settings

-There are an increasing number of settings that can be controlled in blightmud.
+There are a number of settings that can be controlled in blightmud.
 Settings are stored in `$CONFIGDIR/settings.ron` and can be either edited by hand or toggled using `/set`.
 Changing some settings require a restart.